ymdatta/ASE_Spring24_Project/src/gate.md

    print(wme.acc/(wme.tries))
    return wme.acc/(wme.tries) > .72 end
 ```
-Implementing Naive Bayes in eight lines is not so impressive
+Implementing Naive Bayes in eight lines is not so impressive (since
-(since the underlying algorithm is so simple).
+the underlying algorithm is so simple).
-A more interesting example of how SE
+What is  more interesting
+is how
+`gate.lua` needs just
-can simplify AI is  the 30 lines needed to code up sequential model
+30 lines to code up
-optimization (see the rest of this paper).

-As for other examples where SE+AI leads to simpler SE,
-this code has not (yet) been applied to all things
-AI.
-But the track record so far is pretty interesting.
+incremental semi-supervised learning for multi-objective sequential
+model optimization.
+That's a lot of buzz words but
+the main point here is that seemingly complex AI is not really
+complex, if you get the SE right.
 The methods of this document have also been applied
 to clustering, data synthesis, anomaly detection, privacy,
 multi-objective optimization, streaming, and many other
 applications besides.

-But that's another story for another time.
+And all that was pretty simple.

+Let me show you how.

 # Use of Lua